sunyumail93/RiboMining/README.md

 # RiboMining

-Mining of Ribo-seq data: Translation efficiency (TE) and FLOSS score calculation
+Mining of Ribo-seq data: Translation efficiency (TE), FLOSS score and Ribosome release score (RRS) calculation

 ## Translation efficiency (TE)

-Translation efficiency (TE) was first defined by Li et. al in their Cell paper (https://www.sciencedirect.com/science/article/pii/S0092867414002323)
+Translation efficiency (TE) was first defined by Li et. al in their [Cell paper](https://www.sciencedirect.com/science/article/pii/S0092867414002323)

 The rate of protein synthesis per mRNA (TE), as measured by protein synthesis rates (from ribosome profiling) divided by mRNA levels (from mRNA-seq)